Jbleezy/BO1-Reimagined/README.md

 * Fix zombie pathing on Five going to different floors
 * Make betties place correctly on Der Riese bridge
 * Fix fx inside top of Wunderwaffe on COTD
-* Try adding 1st person mode to DOA
-* Shang spikes: if a player is off the ground at any time during its .4 activation startup time, then the spikes don't activate
 * Make total timer and round timer text line up update whenever itself or the timer changes
 * Add game_mod as a submodule on github
 * Freeze Gun: make zombies crumple away instantly if they dropped a powerup